 Much of the material for the class will be using OpenGL programs.
 One unit of the course will be on programming OpenGL, but you will be using it for the other assignments in any case.
-As of last semester, we also started introducing modern programming with programmable vertex and fragment shaders for the first time, using the OpenGL shading language (GLSL).
+This year, we will also be introducing modern programming with programmable vertex and fragment shaders for the first time, using the OpenGL shading language (GLSL).

 In principle, OpenGL and related code should be portable across many platforms, and indeed this is its strength.
-(In the spring class, while there were niggling issues, nobody had difficulty getting a working setup, across a wide range of machines, operating systems, and coding frameworks).
+My major development platform is an older (circa 2008) Linux system, and I have modified and compiled the programs on an older Windows machine with Visual Studio 2008.
+Therefore, I believe they should work on almost any machine you may be using.
 As such, you may use any computer and platform you choose, but will need some kind of C++ development framework and an installation of OpenGL and Glut (more on the latter below).
 Please speak with the teaching assistants if you need a C/C++ development environment such as Microsoft's Visual Studio.